TP-82

 The TP-82 (ТП-82) is an out-of-service triple-barreled Soviet combination gun carried by cosmonauts on space missions.
 It was intended as a survival aid to be used after landings and before recovery in the Siberian wilderness.

 Features

-The TP-82 can be used for hunting, to defend against predators, and for creating visible and/or audible distress signals.
-The detachable buttstock also functions as a machete and is equipped with a canvas sheath.
+The TP-82 was designed to be compact and lightweight for storage within the limited space of a Soyuz descent module and to fulfill multiple roles, including those of a shotgun, flare gun, pistol and machete.
+Although it could be used for hunting, its primary purpose was defense against predators and the generation of visible and audible distress signals by firing flares from its shotgun barrels.
+The detachable buttstock is metal with a sharpened edge, allowing it to function as a machete; it is supplied with a canvas sheath to prevent injury when not in use.

-The upper two side-by-side shotgun barrels use special 12.5×70mm ammunition (40 gauge), and the lower single rifled barrel uses 5.45×39mm ammunition developed for the AK-74 assault rifle.
-The TP-82 has a large lever on the left side of the receiver that opens the action, and a small grip safety under the trigger guard that resembles a secondary trigger.
-According to NASA astronauts, the gun is very accurate out to about 20–30 m.
+The upper two side-by-side shotgun barrels fire 12.5×70 mm ammunition (40 gauge), while the lower single rifle barrel is chambered for 5.45×39mm ammunition developed for the AK-74 assault rifle.
+A large lever on the left side of the receiver opens the action, and a small grip safety beneath the trigger guard resembles a secondary trigger.
+According to NASA astronauts, the firearm is accurate to approximately 20–30 m.